How to nominate

 With our 2-stage nomination process, it's never been easier to submit a nomination for the Biochemical Society Awards.

-Nominations for the 2026 Awards will be opening in July, with 14 categories accepting submissions that recognise achievement across all career stages and sectors.
+Nominations for the 2027 Awards will reopen in July 2025, with 10 categories accepting submissions that recognise achievement across all career stages and sectors.
 We strongly encourage submissions that reflect the diversity of the molecular bioscience community, particularly for support staff, teams, industry partners and teachers in higher education.

 Please read the following information carefully to ensure all requirements are met when nominating.